intelops/capten-templates/CONTRIBUTION.md

 ## Directory rundown:
-This is a brief look at all the 4 main directories in capten-templates one by one.
+This section provides a brief look at all the 4 main directories in capten-templates one by one.

 1. cicd
 2. default-apps-templates